jcderr/soos/README.md

 # How It Works

-    bin/sooz up
+    bin/soos up

-`sooz-up` will launch a new vagrant box, set up docker, and set docker to listen on `tcp://0.0.0.0:4243` so our scripts can talk to it.
+`soos-up` will launch a new vagrant box, set up docker, and set docker to listen on `tcp://0.0.0.0:4243` so our scripts can talk to it.

-    bin/sooz down
+    bin/soos down

-`sooz-down` will stop all containers and halt the vagrant box.
+`soos-down` will stop all containers and halt the vagrant box.

-    bin/sooz migrate
+    bin/soos migrate

-`sooz-migrate` runs django's syncdb followed by database migrations.
+`soos-migrate` runs django's syncdb followed by database migrations.

-    bin/sooz build
+    bin/soos build

-`sooz-build` will completely rebuild the docker images at the base of our app from scratch, using `Dockerfiles` located in `support/dockerfiles/`
+`soos-build` will completely rebuild the docker images at the base of our app from scratch, using `Dockerfiles` located in `support/dockerfiles/`

 # Dockerfiles